 Karnataka bandh over farm bills evokes good response; Congress, JDS workers detained

-Bengaluru, Sep 28: Karnataka Bandh, which was called by over 108 organisations in protest against the amendments to the agricultural produce market committee (APMC) and land reforms acts has evoked good response across the state.
+Bengaluru, Sep 28: Karnataka Bandh, which was called by over 108 organisations in protest against the amendments to the agricultural produce market committee (APMC) and land reform acts has evoked good response across the state.

 Ignoring the coronavirus fear, farmers came on the roads in groups, raised slogans, took out bike rallies, burnt tyres in protest on the road and staged sit-in demonstrations.